uroesch/PlinkProxy/README.md

 Go to the start menu and navigate to the PlinkProxy entry and start the application.

+**Note:** Since the installer and the included binaries are not not signed it is very likely that it will be flagged as virus or malware.
+But don't dispair there is work underway to mitigate the issue.

 ### PortableApp
 If you want to run PlinkProxy from within the [PortableApps.com platform](https://portableapps.com/) you can do so by